 What is a Host Plant?

-A host plant is a plant that butterflies lay their eggs on.
-They lay their eggs on specific plants that they know their caterpillars will be able to eat.
-Butterfly host plants can also be called larval host plants or caterpillar host plants.
-Many of the 500 species of butterflies in the US rely on a small group of host plants for their eggs.
-For example, Monarchs only use Milkweeds as their host plant, Pipevine Swallowtails use pipevines, and Gulf Fritillaries use passionflower.
-Host plants play a critical role during the caterpillar stage and begins the lifecycle of the butterflies.
-If at all possible choose native host plants for your garden.
+A host plant is a specific plant where butterflies lay their eggs, ensuring their caterpillars have the right food to eat once they hatch.
+These plants are also known as larval host plants or caterpillar host plants.
+Many of the approximately 500 butterfly species in the U.S. rely on a limited number of host plants to complete their life cycles.
+For example, Monarchs depend solely on milkweeds, Pipevine Swallowtails use pipevines, and Gulf Fritillaries rely on passionflower.
+Host plants are essential during the caterpillar stage, marking the beginning of a butterfly’s lifecycle.
+Whenever possible, choose native host plants for your garden to best support local butterfly populations.

 What is a Nectar Plant?